 1.3.
-Preparing the future

-Investment & endebtedness

-One aspect is how much assets and debts we leave to people in the future

-A specific and important aspect of what we invest for the future is knowledge creation: R&D, education/training...
+Preparing the future Investment & endebtedness One aspect is how much assets and debts we leave to people in the future The main issue is about the use of money that is borrowed: - It can be used for current expenses (ordinary budget deficit) - Or for investing in productive assets, infrastructures, or knowledge creation: R&D, education/training...